 Click on the URL http://tomcat.apache.org/download-80.cgi in the browser of a connected EC2 instance to get the latest installation package for the Tomcat server.

-Scroll down web page to reach the Binary Distributions section and click on the link 32-bit/64-bit Windows Service Installer to download the binary executable file.
+Scroll down the web page to reach the Binary Distributions section and click on the link 32-bit/64-bit Windows Service Installer to download the binary executable file.